szarnyasg/duckdb-web/_posts/2021-06-25-querying-parquet.md

 ## Filtering Rows

-It is common to use some sort of filtering predicate to only look at the interesting parts of a data set.
+It is common to use some sort of filtering predicate to only look at the interesting parts of a dataset.
 For example, imagine we want to know how many taxi rides occur after the 30th of June 2019.
 We can do that using the following query in DuckDB:

 ```python
 con.execute("""